 I want to play at Constance Lemuria Golf Course

-Golf is free to guests staying at the Constance Lemuria Resort.
+Golf on Constance Lemuria Golf course is free to guests staying at the Constance Lemuria Resort.
 Mandatory cart fees are £38 for 18 holes or £230 for 7 days use.
 There may also be opportunities for non guests to buy a green fee but you would need to check with the hotel.

 Travelbag has been creating holidays for over 35 years and have established themselves as a leader in the tailor-made holiday market.
 Their portfolio incorporates a huge range of travel options in The Seychelles.